Show code cell source

 plt.legend()

-<matplotlib.legend.Legend at 0x7fc8387ba1d0>
+<matplotlib.legend.Legend at 0x7efff05645d0>

-Let’s extract and plot the rates
+Let’s extract the firing rate.

 rate_basis = model_basis.predict(conv_spk) * conv_spk.rate